Au-lit/cpp_tour/8-Inheritance.md

 class Student : public Human { // we steal all the public functionality of a Human
 public:
     std::vector<double> notes;
+	double average();
 };

+// in a function we can now write
+Sutdent maybeYou;
+maybeYou.name = "???"; // we got it from Human
 ```